canonical/irc-bridge-operator/docs/how-to/index.md

 # How-to guides

-The following guides cover key processes and common tasks for managing and using the IRC-Bridge charm.
+The following guides cover key processes and common tasks for managing and using the IRC Bridge charm.

 ## Operations
 * [Troubleshooting]